sieve-project/sieve/docs/Demo.md

 We will look into the details later.

 ### Testing the controller with time travel config
-Now let's test rabbitmq-operator with the generated time travel config.
+Now, let's test rabbitmq-operator with the generated time-travel config.
 ```
 python3 run.py -p rabbitmq-operator -t test1 -c log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml
 ```
 By typing the command, Sonar will:
-1. run a very simple test workload (written by us).
-The workload will create, delete and recreate a rabbitmq cluster in the kind kubernetes cluster;
+1. run a very simple test workload which creates, deletes, and then recreates a rabbitmq cluster in the kind kubernetes cluster;
-2. meanwhile Sonar will create the time travel scenario during the test running according to the generated time travel config.
+2. meanwhile, Sonar will create the time-travel scenario during the test run according to the generated time-travel config.

 When it finishes, you will see a bug is detected by Sonar that:
 ```